Introduction

 - Tesla: Tesla invested $1.5 billion in Bitcoin in February 2021.
 The company also began accepting Bitcoin payments for its electric vehicles in March 2021.

 - MicroStrategy: MicroStrategy is a software company that has invested heavily in Bitcoin.
-As of November 2023, MicroStrategy owns over 150,000 Bitcoin, which is worth over $5,5 billion.
+As of November 2024, MicroStrategy owns 279,420 Bitcoin, which is worth almost $23 billion.

 - Square: Square, the parent company of Cash App, has invested over $200 million in Bitcoin.
 Cash App users can buy, sell, and store Bitcoin.